-Atrial Fibrillation is scary, but it can be handled with control.
-These atrial fibrillation tips for nurses are exactly what you need to know, whether you are a new nurse or one with more experience.
+When your patient flips into atrial fibrillation suddenly, it can be a bit intimidating.
+These atrial fibrillation tips for nurses are exactly what you need to know, whether you are a new nurse or one with more experience, about how to handle this common clinical situation with confidence and care.

 Atrial Fibrillation Tips for Nurses